appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 In this case, you should not include docker engine to Ubuntu installation.
 If you want, you can install docker engine later with official [installation](https://docs.docker.com/engine/install/ubuntu/) steps.

-Or, as a better choice, you can leave docker engine installation to self-hosted appcircle server installation script since we have automated installation for Debian derivatives which include `apt` package manager.
+Or, as a better choice, you can leave docker engine installation to self-hosted Appcircle server installation script since we have automated installation for Debian derivatives which include `apt` package manager.

 :::

 :::info

-Self-hosted appcircle server is only compatible with [docker compose V2](https://docs.docker.com/compose/compose-v2/) and the new `docker compose` command.
+Self-hosted Appcircle server is only compatible with [docker compose V2](https://docs.docker.com/compose/compose-v2/) and the new `docker compose` command.

 The new compose V2, which supports the compose command as part of the docker CLI, is available with latest docker versions.